 The Teebird – Classic Disc by Innova

-The teebird in my bag was bright colors such as orange, yellow, and other similar colors.
-This type of color is not easy to lose in the woods and can be located easily.
+The teebird is a slower fairway driver, it has a 7 speed.
 When compared to the teebird3, more or less, they the same flight numbers.
 This classic disc by Innova is a popular fairway driver among disc golfers.

 If you are looking for straight lines and an easy fade throughout the flight, the teebird is a dependable all-around control driver, which should provide consistency to the players.
-If you try to look at the disc’s profile, you can see that it is a bit dome, meaning it will carry more air underneath.
+If you try to look at the disc’s profile, you can see that it is a bit dome, meaning it will carry more air underneath it than a flat top disc.
 It will also stay in the air a little bit longer, and it’s a solid disc that will hold up well reasonably well.

-This driver was my first disc, and I can still remember how terrible I am regarding my form.
-But using this disc, I can still throw over 300 feet despite the handicapped.
+This driver was my first disc, and I can still remember how terrible I was, regarding my form.
+But using this disc, I could still get around 300 feet despite the handicapp.
 This disc will offer a trustworthy flight path and is beginner-friendly.
 If you want to learn how to throw flat and anhyzer shots, I highly recommend this fairway driver.

 The Teebird3 – An Evolution of the Teebird

 This disc is also a fairway driver but is sleeker and faster compared to the original Teebird.
-It also uses a flatter top to make it faster while gliding lesser to make it more precise and accurate with your shots.
-If you are looking for pinpoint accuracy, this disc driver will go precisely what you want.
-This disc is also great when shaping shots, especially if you play wooded courses where the need to bend a forehand flex or a backhand anhyzer around trees is needed.
+It also uses a flatter top to make it faster while gliding a little less to make it more precise and accurate with your shots.
+If you are looking for pinpoint accuracy, this driver disc will do precisely what you want.
+This disc is also great when shaping shots, especially if you play wooded courses where the need to bend a forehand flex or a backhand anhyzer around the trees is needed.

-Physically, this disc feels excellent in the hand and will give every player the confidence they need when stepping up the throw.
+Physically, this disc feels excellent in the hand and will give every player the confidence they need when stepping up to throw.
 This disc also has some predictability in both open and wooded shots.
 It can hold an anhyzer turn while flattening out on end.
-You will also see a low glide that makes the disc more predictable, and it will not glide the basket or pop up.
+You will also see a low glide that makes the disc more predictable in windy conditions.

 What’s the Difference Between the Two?

 Based on my experience, the two discs are both fairway drivers, but I used them for different shots.
-I used the teebird for straight shots that needs a fade towards the end, while the teebird3 was used mainly on s-curved shots with minimal fade.
-Likewise, the teebird3 is more understable between the two.
+I used the teebird for straight shots that needs a fade towards the end, while the teebird3 is used mainly on flex shots to get a nice “S” flight with minimal fade.
+Likewise, the teebird3 is more stable between the two.

 Also, the teebird is an excellent disc for accurate, stable lines.
 Meaning, if you want to throw it with straight shots, hyzer, or anhyzer shots, the teebird can make them all easily.
-Meanwhile, the teebird comes with a mellow high-speed turn but does not have as much fade compared to the original teebird.
+Meanwhile, the teebird3 comes with a mellow high-speed turn but does not have as much fade compared to the original teebird, even though the flight numbers suggest that they have the same fade.

 Comparing the Teebird with the Other Popular Drivers